 Q: “Can I use Interactive Notebooks to improve collaboration with teachers?”

 As with all things “speech and language”, it’s great to collaborate with other SLPs as well as other professionals.
-Classroom teachers may not understand speech and language as well as you; however, many of them having been using interactive notebooks much longer than speech and language professionals.
-If you’re running into road blocks or obstacles, don’t be too shy or proud to ask some questions.
+Classroom teachers may not understand speech and language as well as you; however, many of them have been using interactive notebooks much longer than speech and language professionals.
+If you’re running into roadblocks or obstacles, don’t be too shy or proud to ask some questions.
 Reading interactive notebooks are great models for vocabulary, listening comprehension and written expression tasks as many of the skills targeted are similar, so please collaborate with your reading coaches or specialists even if you have the hang of the concept.

 Q: Are Interactive Notebooks suitable for Special Needs situations?

 Yes, but you may want to make some small logistical changes depending on the needs of your students.